A Way To Handle Uncomfortable Cringey Memories Of Your Social Mistakes

 Instead, first make peace with the fact you have this feeling.
 Don't judge yourself for it.
 Don't tell yourself you're weak or stuck in the past for randomly fixating on some bumbling thing you did eight years ago.
 In other words, don't add a bunch of new unpleasant emotions on top of the original one.
 If your mind wants to cringe at some old, small screw up, that's what it wants to do.
 Give it what it needs, rather than trying to fight it off.

 Next, turn off your inner monologue and just let yourself feel the pure physical sensations of that cringing regret - the tenseness in your muscles, the hot, flushed feeling in your face, the way you're breathing tightly or holding your breath.
 From a detached perspective, observe how the feelings in your body change and move around.
 Maybe your face will be a bit warm and tingly at first, but that fades, and you start to notice your arms tensing up.
-If any thoughts pop into your head, acknowledge them, then put them aside.
+If any thoughts pop into your head, acknowledge them, then put them aside for now.
 Sitting with the raw emotion may be a bit uncomfortable at first, but the feeling should pass after a few minutes.

 That's not to say there's no value in learning from an experience, or figuring out how to be more compassionate with yourself, or realizing no one else cares about your socially clumsy moments as much as you do.
 But that's stuff you can sort out after you've processed the emotion itself.

-Here's a related article on dealing with more a more general sense of regret over your past social misakes, rather than focusing on the painful cringey feeling:
+Here's a related article on dealing with a more general sense of regret over your past social misakes, rather than focusing on the painful cringey feeling: